milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 We collect different types of Personal Information depending on whether you are a Visitor or a Member, and what type of Member you are.

 All Visitors: Visitors to the Services may opt-in to receive Common Sense Media email newsletters by providing their name, email address, and zip code.
-Please note that our newsletters are not intended for individuals under the age of 18.
+Note: that our newsletters are not intended for individuals under the age of 18.
 If you are a Member or Visitor under 18 you should not attempt to sign-up for our newsletters.
 We also may collect Personal Information that you choose to provide through surveys or questionnaires, such as demographic information, family information, professional information, feedback on your experience using the Services, and opinions on certain issues.
 Your participation in surveys and questionnaires is entirely voluntary.
 Surveys are governed by the privacy policies displayed in the survey, which may differ from this Policy.
 Participating in or using our other Services may involve the collection of Visitor Personal Information such as name, email address, phone number, mailing address, professional information, and social media handles/URLs.
 Adult Members: If you wish to become a Member, you must provide us with certain Personal Information as part of the registration process, including, for example, name, email address, and password.
 You may also choose to add a profile photo and username to your Member Profile.
 To personalize your experience on the Services and within our email newsletters, you may also optionally choose to provide us with information about your children, such as their ages, first names or nicknames, and the streaming services they use, as well as your preferences for what kind of content is suitable for your children.
 Subscribers may need to provide payment information, including name, email address, card brand, number, expiration, and code, and billing address to process donations and subscriptions.
 Common Sense receives address information; all other payment information is processed by a third party payment provider and not by us.
 See “B. Collection of Information by Our Service Providers” and DONOR SECTION for more information.
 Adult Members may choose to publish reviews on the Services regarding the age appropriateness and quality of books, television shows, books, games, and other forms of media.
-Educator Members: Educator Members are required to provide their name, email address, zip code or country (if outside of the United States), name and location of your worksite (e.g., school), and password.
+Educator Members: Educator Members are required to provide their name, email address, zip code or country (if outside of the United States), name and location of your worksite, e.g., school, and password.
 We provide you with the alternative option to register or login and link your Member account on the Services with a single-sign on service such as Google.
 These services will authenticate your identity and will share certain Personal Information that you allow us to collect, as discussed below.
 You can optionally provide additional information to your Profile such as a biographical details, profile picture, and links to social media accounts.
 Education Members may choose to publish reviews on the Services regarding the quality of education technologies and websites.
 Teen Members: If the Member is a Teen, we do not ask for name, but we do ask for birth month and year, country, username, password, and email address.
 Teen Members may choose to publish reviews on the Services regarding the age appropriateness and quality of books, television shows, books, games, and other forms of media.